Random-Key Optimizer and Linearization for the Quadratic Multiple Constraints Variable-Sized Bin Packing Problem: Computational Experiments

 \subsection{RKO-ACO Results}

-The RKO-ACO solutions, also referred to as RKO, were compared with the VNS results reported by \citet{Meng2022} and with the best solutions obtained by Gurobi for both the original and linearized models.
+The RKO-ACO solutions were compared with the VNS results reported by \citet{Meng2022} and with the best solutions obtained by Gurobi for both the original and linearized models.

-Figure~\ref{fig:rko_gap_bks} presents the relative gaps of RKO, VNS, and Gurobi to the best-known gap obtained by either VNS or Gurobi.
-For each method $h$ and instance $i$, the relative gap ($\Delta \text{Gap}_{h,i}$) is defined as:

-where $\text{BKG}_{i}$ represents the best-known gap obtained by VNS or Gurobi on instance $i$.
-The BKG value is taken as the reference and normalized to zero in the Figure~\ref{fig:rko_gap_bks}.
-Positive $\Delta \text{Gap}_{h,i}$ values indicate that a method performed worse than the best of these two baselines, while negative values denote that the method outperformed both.
+Table \ref{tab:result_summary} summarizes the computational performance of the evaluated solvers grouped by instance size ($n$).
+For each solver, the table reports the average best objective value found (Avg.
+Best), the average optimality gap (Avg.
+Gap(\%)), the number of instances where the method successfully found the best-known solution (\# BKS), and the average computational time in seconds (Avg.
+Time(s)).
+The best results are highlighted in bold.

-According to Figure~\ref{fig:rko_gap_bks}, the VNS shows the weakest performance, with relative gaps of up to 9.5\% in $n=25$ instances.
-This method achieved the BKS in only 19\% of instances, most of them with $n=100$.
+According to Table~\ref{tab:result_summary}, VNS shows the weakest performance in terms of solution quality.
+This method failed to achieve the BKS in any of the evaluated instances (0 out of 96), presenting average optimality gaps that range from 15.3\% for $n=25$ up to 90.2\% for $n=200$, although it requires the least computational time.

-Besides, Gurobi achieves the BKS in 100\% of the instances with $n=\{25,50\}$, in 33\% of the $n=100$ instances, and in 96\% of the $n=200$ instances, surpassing VNS at the cost of significantly greater computational time.
+Furthermore, the Gurobi solver with the original and linearized models demonstrates severe limitations as instance complexity grows.
+While they achieve the BKS in nearly half of the $n=25$ instances (9 and 11, respectively), with the linearized model successfully finding 4 proven optimal solutions, they completely fail to find the best solutions for $n=50$ and $n=100$ before reaching the 3600-second time limit.
+In the largest case ($n=200$), the original model finds the BKS in only a single instance.

-The proposed RKO demonstrates strong performance across all instance sizes, consistently matching or improving upon the best-known solutions.
-For $n=25$, it attains the BKS in 13 out of 24 instances and establishes new best results in the remaining 11.
-For $n=50$ and $n=100$, RKO achieves new best solutions in all 48 instances, surpassing both exact and heuristic methods from the literature.
-In the largest case, $n=200$, it matches the BKS in 2 instances and improves upon it in 22, further confirming its robustness.
+The proposed RKO-ACO demonstrates strong performance across all instance sizes, consistently outperforming the baselines.
+For $n=25$, it attains the BKS in all 24 instances; notably, it matches the 4 exact optimal solutions identified by Gurobi, while establishing better upper bounds for the remaining cases.
+For $n=50$ and $n=100$, it achieves the BKS in all 48 instances, surpassing both exact and heuristic methods from the literature.
+In the largest case, $n=200$, it achieves the BKS in 23 out of 24 instances, further confirming its robustness and reaching an overall success rate of 95 out of 96 instances in a fraction of the time required by the exact solver.

-Figure~\ref{fig:ttt_vns} presents boxplots comparing the VNS's time to reach its reported best solution with the time required by RKO, using a single thread, to reach that same solution value.
-To ensure a fair comparison, the VNS times were adjusted by a factor of 2.2 to compensate for the performance difference relative to the hardware used for the RKO runs.
-For small instances ($n=\{25,50\}$), both methods reach the target in only a few seconds.
-However, for instances with $n=100$, VNS requires approximately 7 s, 2.3 times longer than RKO.
-For $n=200$, RKO reaches the VNS best solution in an average of 0.7 s, whereas VNS ranges between 33 s and 92 s.